Ministry Outreach of Chestnut

 Our Music Notation Began In The Church

 If you can imagine what life would be like without any form of written language, it would be a similar thing as if we had no form of written musical notation.
 It used to be like that a long, long time ago.
-The church decided that it would be a great idea if some form of musical notation could be developed to help preserve music as a better means of remembering songs.
+The church decided it would be a great idea if some form of musical notation could be developed to help preserve music and create a better means of remembering songs.
 The Roman Catholic Church was the driving force behind its development.
 Prior to music notation, liturgical music was handed down as an oral tradition and thus subject to ravages of memory and interpretation.
 The scholar and music theorist Isidore of Seville, while writing in the early 7th century (Pope Vitalian), considered that "unless sounds are held by the memory of man, they perish, because they cannot be written down."
 The church began notating plainchant melodies so that the same chants could be used throughout the church.
 The founder of what is now considered the standard music staff was Guido d'Arezzo, an Italian Benedictine monk who lived from about 991 until after 1033.
 He taught the use of vocal syllables based on a hymn to St. John the Baptist.
 Using Ut, re, Mi, fa, Sol, la, Si.
 Ut was changed in most countries except France to the easily singable, open syllable Do, believed to be taken from the Italian theorist Giovanni Battista Doni.
 Christian monks developed the first forms of modern musical notation in order to standardize liturgy throughout the worldwide church, and an enormous body of religious music has been composed for it through the ages.
 Modern music notation is used by musicians of many different genres throughout the world.
 Musical notation gives the same information to a musical performer, telling them what notes to play, how fast or slow, how long to hold a note, and instructions about how loud or soft for the notes.
 Musical notation helps people learn the music without having ever heard it before.
 I remember in my early musical training that the treble clef sign is also known as the "G" clef because it specifically shows you where the note G is and that the G note was for God.
 The bass clef sign is also known as the "F" Clef because it specifically shows you the note F stands for the Father.
 And middle C located in the music is exactly in the middle of the two clefs and the note C is for Christ.
 So there it is, Christ God The Father.
 Thank God for music in our lives and that the church figured out a way to write it down for all to share and enjoy!

 Preschool